-The Inclusivity Institute is engaged in a six-month launch with a four-pronged approach to engage the community and create meaningful resources that can invigorate partners to tackle the systemic issues of housing affordability and racial as well as class segregation.
+The Inclusivity Institute is engaged in creating meaningful pilot programs and working with partners to scale up innovative models that tackle the systemic issues of housing affordability and racial as well as class segregation.

 The Institute worked to create an innovative new rental assistance program model aimed at addressing housing inequities and instability among low- and moderate-income renter households and reducing our nation’s eviction crisis.